fuzzylogicgames/GitTraveler/README.md

-# GitMagic
+# GitTraveler
-GitMagic aims to create more useable data when working with git.
+GitTraveler aims to create more useable data when working with git.
 This allows developers to get more done and run less commands to find the data they need.

-GitMagic runs a series of git commands against any repository and aggrigates that branch, tag and commit data into a single JSON formatted array.
+GitTraveler runs a series of git commands against any repository and aggrigates that branch, tag and commit data into a single JSON formatted array.
 Sample below:

 ```
 [